 You’re going to look for reasons to make more of the chipotle sour cream.
 It’s delicious!
 I actually doubled the recipe because I didn’t think 6 tablespoons would be enough.
 It could use a bit less lime in my opinion and a pinch of salt.
-Be sure to stir it well before serving, especially if you’re holding it for awhile.
-Lite sour cream works just fine, if you’re so inclined.
+Be sure to stir it well before serving, especially if you’re holding it for a while.
+Light sour cream works just fine if you’re so inclined.

-The latkes, on their own, were quite good.
+The cilantro-jalapeño latkes, on their own, were quite good.
 The cooking time specified was just right.
 Could the cumin be optional?
 Absolutely.
 It really isn’t doing anything for these latkes.
-If I were to make these again, I would leave it out, and I would also double the salt, as the final product was a bit underseasoned.
+If I were to make these again, I’d leave it out, and I’d also double the salt, as the final product was a bit underseasoned.

 As for the chipotle sour cream, you need to keep in mind that the longer you let this sit before serving, the more the chipotle flavor will come to the foreground.
 Which might seem like a good thing, but in this case, maybe not.
 I found that the sour cream did need some salt added—1/4 teaspoon makes a big improvement.
 The lime zest is pretty much overwhelmed by the chipotle and was undetectable.